International Foundation Programme

 Most UK Universities will accept successful completion of the International Foundation Programme as meeting their entry criteria for certain courses and will consider the applications of students who have this qualification.

 In particular, the following Universities have indicated that they will consider students who have successfully completed the International Foundation Programme:

-London School of Economics and Political Science; Birkbeck, University of London; University of Bristol, Goldsmiths College, University of London; University of Nottingham, Queen Mary, University of London; School of Oriental and African Studies, University of London; University of Southampton; University of Surrey, University of Swansea; Newcastle University; University of Strathclyde; Bangor University; University of Reading; University of Birmingham; Lancaster University; Aston University; Loughborough University; University of Kent; University of Sheffield; University of Edinburgh; University of East Anglia; University of St Andrews and the University of Dundee; Keele University; University of Glasgow; Durham University; University of Leicester.
+London School of Economics and Political Science; Birkbeck, University of London; University of Bristol, Goldsmiths College, University of London; University of Nottingham, Queen Mary, University of London; School of Oriental and African Studies, University of London; University of Southampton; University of Surrey, University of Swansea; Newcastle University; University of Strathclyde; Bangor University; University of Reading; University of Birmingham; Lancaster University; Aston University; Loughborough University; University of Kent; University of Sheffield; University of Edinburgh; University of East Anglia; University of St Andrews; University of Dundee; Keele University; University of Glasgow; Durham University; University of Leicester.

 Non UK Universities who have indicated that they will consider students who have successfully completed the International Foundation Programme as meeting their entry criteria for certain courses include: La Trobe University (Australia); University of Limerick; University of The Fraser Valley (Canada); University of Otago, New Zealand.